COVID-19 (Novel Coronavirus)

 Yes, our policies regarding students living off campus—other than those living in privately owned Greek houses—has not changed.
 That said, local landlords are aware of this change in the university’s on-campus housing policy, and we expect they will be vigilant about tenant compliance with occupancy limits.

 Yes.
 If you are living in an off-campus apartment, you will have an off-campus budget.
 If you are living at home, you will have a commuter budget.
 In both cases, the likely impact is that there will be a reduction in grant.
 The federal regulations require us to use the appropriate cost of attendance.

 For more information, please visit the financial aid website.

 Yes.
 If you secured your space through the university (as opposed to a landlord or property management company) the housing policy applies to you.

 The university’s policy requires that sophomores live on campus, but this fall the university is prohibiting us from living on campus.
 Given the unusual circumstances for the fall, will the university enforce the requirement for sophomores this spring?

 No, the requirement that sophomores live on campus will be waived for spring semester 2021.

 Students are able to apply for a leave in SIS.
 There is no need for them to be in touch with Undergraduate Studies.
 Students who do not plan to live in Northeast Ohio or take any courses this semester must either: initiate a Term Withdrawal in SIS if they are rising seniors, juniors, or second-year students; or request to defer enrollment if they are incoming first-year students.

-I understand that those still eligible to live on campus must be tested for COVID-19 before moving into their residence halls or Greek houses.
-Will we be billed for the cost of that required test? (added 8/6/20)
+I understand that those still eligible to live on campus must be tested for COVID-19 before moving into their residence halls or Greek houses, and then regularly while on campus.
+Will we be billed for the cost of that required test? (updated 12/11/20)